Stop Icing!

 A few things:

-The alternative to the R.I.C.E model has dramatically changed how I practice as a PT and made a huge difference in outcomes for my clients and patients.
+The alternative to the R.I.C.E model has dramatically changed how I practice as a PT and made a huge difference in outcomes for my clients.

 As a certified practitioner of The Ready State community, we use an alternative acronym in our community.
 We call it: